A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Numerical Experiments

-In words, the noise setting defined by \eqref{eq:mixed_gaussian_noise1} and \eqref{eq:mixed_gaussian_noise2} results in a reasonable gradient estimation in $80\%$ of the iterations but a terrible gradient estimate for the remaining $20\%$ of iterations.
-This is an exaggerated scenario modeling unreliable stochastic oracles, for instance, drift effects in a stochastic stimulation, which frequently occur in hybrid quantum-classical computing \cite{proctor2020detecting}.
+The noise setting defined by \cref{eq:mixed_gaussian_noise} results in a reasonable gradient estimation in $80\%$ of the iterations but a terrible gradient estimate for the remaining $20\%$ of iterations.
+This is an exaggerated scenario modeling unreliable stochastic oracles, for instance, drift effects in a stochastic oracle, which frequently occur in current quantum computing \cite{proctor2020detecting}.

-In \Cref{fig:mixed}, we compare Q-SASS and Q-SASS-BFGS in the mixed Gaussian noise setting defined by \eqref{eq:mixed_gaussian_noise1} and \eqref{eq:mixed_gaussian_noise2}, with the stopping time for each \texttt{CUTEst} problem being $10^{-5}\|\nabla \phi(x_0)\|$, and the upper bound of the sample budget being $10^{23}$.
+In \Cref{fig:mixed}, we compare Q-SASS and Q-SASS-BFGS in the mixed Gaussian noise setting defined by \cref{eq:mixed_gaussian_noise}, with the stopping time for each \texttt{CUTEst} problem being $10^{-5}\|\nabla \phi(x_0)\|$, and the upper bound of the sample budget being $10^{23}$.
 We observe that the performance of Q-SASS is more robust to the change in noise setting than is the performance of Q-SASS-BFGS.
 By checking the number of times the eigenvalue bounds are violated in Q-SASS-BFGS under the additive noise and the mixed Gaussian noise setting, we see that under the additive setting, in general, only a very small percentage of the iterations would violate the bounds on the eigenvalues, while in the mixed Gaussian setting, a relatively large proportion of the iterations violate the eigenvalue bounds.
 For example, for the COSINE problem, in the additive noise setting, every iteration of Q-SASS-BFGS satisfies the eigenvalue bounds, while in the mixed Gaussian setting, every run sees over $95\%$ of the iterations violating the eigenvalue bounds.

-We conclude from these tests that a practical choice between Q-SASS and Q-SASS-BFGS should depend on the specific noise setting, but in general Q-SASS may be a more robust choice when noise is particularly adverse, since bounding the eigenvalues of $B_k$ has an effect of denoising $d_k$ and can make $d_k$ more robust against the noise of the gradient estimation $g_k$.
+We conclude from these tests that a practical choice between Q-SASS and Q-SASS-BFGS should depend on the specific noise setting, but in general, Q-SASS may be a more robust choice when noise is particularly adverse since bounding the eigenvalues of $B_k$ has an effect of denoising $d_k$ and can make $d_k$ more robust against the noise of the gradient estimation $g_k$.
+Note that the choices of the eigenvalue bounds are hyper-parameters one can choose based on the specifics of the problem; at lower noise levels, more relaxed bounds may be chosen, whereas at higher noise levels, selecting a more stringent bound is beneficial.